fx-giant/giant-documentations/giant/embedding-giant-dashboard.md

 ![Step4-chart](images/embedding-giant-dashboard/chart-embed-4.png)

 Note: When embedding charts, make sure that it is a saved chart.
 If it has not been saved to your dashboard yet, the **embed icon** will not be there for the chart.

+## When to use Embed feature
+- When you need anonymous users to access your GIANT dashboards or charts without login to GIANT.
+- When you need to display GIANT dashboards or charts at another location (e.g. display GIANT charts from company's website)